Videographer Services

 Chinese videographers across corporate, commercial and fashion-week work

-Here is how the work shapes up.
-Chinese videography sits at the intersection of the world's largest tech-brand launch market and a fast-maturing luxury and fashion ecosystem.
-Our videographers come from both lineages.
-Around Beijing, shooters work the 798 Art District commercial scene, the China International Fashion Week calendar at the 798 venues, the Palazzo dei Congressi-equivalent conference circuit at the China National Convention Center, and the steady stream of corporate content commissioned out of CCTV-orbit production houses.
+Chinese videography sits where the world's largest tech-brand launch market meets a fast-growing luxury and fashion scene.
+Our videographers come from both worlds.
+Around Beijing, shooters work the 798 Art District commercial scene and the China International Fashion Week calendar at the 798 venues.
+They also cover the Palazzo dei Congressi-equivalent conference circuit at the China National Convention Center and the steady flow of corporate content from CCTV-orbit production houses.

-Here is how this works in practice.
-Shanghai's Pudong financial district, the Bund heritage interiors and the Quadrilatero della Moda-equivalent Shanghai Fashion Week calendar drive a second stream of high-velocity fashion and luxury work for the Chinese digital agencies servicing the LVMH, Kering, Burberry and Estée Lauder mainland accounts.
-Shenzhen anchors the tech-brand launch pipeline.
-Huawei product films, DJI demo content, Xiaomi keynote BTS, BYD reveal videography and the steady output of the Tencent, Alibaba and ByteDance brand teams.
+Shanghai's Pudong financial district, the Bund heritage interiors and the Quadrilatero della Moda-equivalent Shanghai Fashion Week calendar drive a second stream of fast-paced fashion and luxury work.
+This feeds the Chinese digital agencies that service the LVMH, Kering, Burberry and Estée Lauder mainland accounts.
+Shenzhen anchors the tech-brand launch pipeline, with Huawei product films, DJI demo content, Xiaomi keynote BTS, BYD reveal videography and the steady output of the Tencent, Alibaba and ByteDance brand teams.
 Hangzhou, Chengdu and Chongqing carry the regional commercial and event work.

-Here is how it adds up.
-On the kit side, our videographers run Sony FX3 and FX6 bodies, Canon C70 and R5C, and BMPCC 6K Pro packages, with DJI RS3 Pro and Ronin 4D gimbal support, FX wireless audio and on-camera LED.
-Much of which is sourced through the Shenzhen Aputure and DJI ecosystems that now anchor global LED and gimbal supply.
-Many handle edit-in-camera deliveries the same day for Shanghai Fashion Week and China International Fashion Week social cuts.
-Same-week delivery for tech-brand keynote recaps and luxury digital campaigns.
+On the kit side, our videographers run Sony FX3 and FX6 bodies, Canon C70 and R5C, and BMPCC 6K Pro packages.
+Each rig adds DJI RS3 Pro and Ronin 4D gimbal support, FX wireless audio and on-camera LED.
+Much of this kit comes through the Shenzhen Aputure and DJI ecosystems that now anchor global LED and gimbal supply.
+Many crews handle edit-in-camera deliveries the same day for Shanghai Fashion Week and China International Fashion Week social cuts.
+They turn tech-brand keynote recaps and luxury digital campaigns around within the same week.

-Here is the run-down.
-The picture on the ground is more specific.
-Coordinators match videographer to brief against the specific format — a Shenzhen Huawei product BTS cut needs a different shooter than a Shanghai fashion-week social cut or a Beijing 798 corporate profile.
-And we keep bookings across Beijing, Shanghai, Shenzhen, Guangzhou, Chengdu, Hangzhou and Hainan so logistics, venue permits at locations such as the National Centre for the Performing Arts and the Shanghai Tower, and Chinese tax and invoicing type are handled before the camera comes out of the bag.
+The reality on the ground is more precise.
+Coordinators match each videographer to the brief by format.
+A Shenzhen Huawei product BTS cut needs a different shooter than a Shanghai fashion-week social cut or a Beijing 798 corporate profile.
+We keep bookings across Beijing, Shanghai, Shenzhen, Guangzhou, Chengdu, Hangzhou and Hainan.
+So logistics, venue permits at sites such as the National Centre for the Performing Arts and the Shanghai Tower, and Chinese tax and invoicing are all handled before the camera comes out of the bag.

 ACT 03